Oritsé Williams

-Oritsé Jolomi Matthew Soloman Williams (/oʊˈriːʃeɪ/ oh-REE-shay; born 27 November 1986), professionally as Oritsé, is an English singer-songwriter, dancer and record producer.
+Oritsé Jolomi Matthew Soloman Williams (/oʊˈriːʃeɪ/ oh-REE-shay; born 27 November 1986), professionally as Oritsé, is a British singer.
 He is best known as the founding member of the boy band JLS, who were runners-up to Alexandra Burke on the fifth series of The X Factor in 2008.
 JLS sold over 10 million records before disbanding in December 2013.
 Williams also won the ITV dancing competition Stepping Out in September 2013.